MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-without-global-reach.md

 #### Azure VMware Solution and virtual network internet connectivity

 When you enable routing intent for internet traffic, by default, the secure Virtual WAN hub doesn't advertise the default route across ExpressRoute circuits.
-To ensure the default route propagates to Azure VMware Solution from Virtual WAN, you must enable default route propagation on your Azure VMware Solution ExpressRoute circuits.
+To help ensure that the default route propagates to Azure VMware Solution from Virtual WAN, you must enable default-route propagation on your Azure VMware Solution ExpressRoute circuits.
 For more information, see [Advertise default route 0.0.0.0/0 to endpoints](/azure/virtual-wan/virtual-wan-expressroute-portal#to-advertise-default-route-00000-to-endpoints).

 The following diagram shows traffic flows for virtual network and Azure VMware Solution internet connectivity.